RosettaCommons/documentation/getting_started/Getting-Started.md

 Commercial Rosetta Servers
 --------------------------

-* [Cyrus Biotechnology](https://cyrusbio.com) offers Bench, a server for commercial users that has tools for homology modeling (like Robetta), protein design (RosettaDesign), ddG calculation, and other modeling tools like relaxation and minimization.
+* [Cyrus Biotechnology](https://cyrusbio.com) offers Bench, a server for commercial users that has tools for homology modeling (like Robetta), protein design (RosettaDesign), ddG calculation, and other modeling tools like relaxation and minimization.  <sub><sup>(Cyrus Biotechnology is a commercial Rosetta licensee offering a web-based graphical user interface for Rosetta to its customers.
+Licensing fees paid by commercial Rosetta licensees to the University of Washington are used to support the RosettaCommons, investing in the maintenance and further development of Rosetta.)</sup></sub>

 Local installation and use of Rosetta
 --------------------------------------